Xilinx/XRT/src/runtime_src/doc/toc/xbmgmt2.rst

     - <management bdf>+ : Mandetory, has to be specified with one or more device management bdf
     - ``all``: To specify all devices ``–-device all``  or ``-d all``  can be used
 - The ``--update`` option is used to update the base partition.
 This option is applicable for both the 1RP and 2RP platform.
+No action is performed if the card's existing base partition is already up-to-date, or in a higher version, or a different platform's partition.
+- The ``--force`` option can be used with ``--update`` to update the base partition forcefully for the above cases when it is not updated.
 - The ``--partition`` option is used to program shell partition, applicable for 2RP platform only.

     - <partiton file with path>: